rachelesmee/website/foss4guklocal2023/keyworth.md

 ### Call for Talks

-The call for talks in Keyworth is [now open](https://forms.gle/hvfkQvwxWjxwMXMN6), and will close on Mon 7th August 2023 - please get your proposal in *now* so we can complete the programme below!
-For more details see [here](https://uk.osgeo.org/foss4guklocal2023/index.html#call-for-talks).
+The call for talks  has now *closed*.

 ### Registration